 So we are at an impasse.
 In the meantime, street racing calls have been elevated from priority four to priority two, which have a goal of a response time within 12 minutes.
 Blewett says police aren’t getting there for half an hour sometimes, giving the swingers plenty of time to do their thing and move on.
 He’d like to see the calls elevated to priority one, which is usually reserved for major accidents, murders, and shootings.
 He said the inherent danger in the behavior coupled with the narcotics and guns seizures warrant the elevation.
 If the police can get to the scene faster, they’ll disrupt the action and break it up before spectators have the time to arrive.
 He doesn’t believe that parking a police car in an intersection does much good, a suggestion that Councilman Omar Narvaez raised.
 The drivers just go elsewhere.

 The department said it would discuss elevating the calls, but that’s a complicated proposition, Castro says.
 “When we’re looking at prioritizing these 911 calls, you take the totality of the information we have.
 It may be two cars trying to outpace each other with loud mufflers.
 I don’t think that’s a priority one response.”

-It’s also tough to seize a car.
-Look below at the prerequisites to do so:
+It’s also tough to seize a car, requiring many prerequisites before police can do so.